 Ed.D.
 Program application deadline is March 1 for Fall Admission.
 Apply using the School of Graduate and Professional Studies online application process:

 IMPORTANT: Students may upload most documents to the admissions website.
 Official transcripts and recommendations must be sent via regular mail to the processing center in New Hampshire (click the link above for the address).

 Admissions to the doctoral program is selective and requires the following materials:

-1. A completed SCSU Office of Graduate Admissions application with $50 application fee
+1. A completed SCSU School of Graduate and Professional Studies application with $50 application fee

 2. Official BA, MA or other official transcripts from all colleges and universities attended by the applicant demonstrating a completed Masters Degree with a GPA of 3.2 or better on a 4.0 scale.
-Official transcripts should be mailed directly from the registrar of the institution to the location indicated by the Office of Graduate Admissions’ admissions process.
+Official transcripts should be mailed directly from the registrar of the institution to the location indicated by the School of Graduate and Professional Studies admissions process.
 International transcripts require an external transcript evaluation 3.
 Graduate Record Examination (GRE) scores (http://www.ets.org/gre/)

 3. A current professional resume

 4. A "statement of interest" of up to 1500 words describing professional aspirations, current and desired knowledge/skill sets, and how the Ed.D will contribute to these the candidate’s professional growth.

 5. A writing sample (an article, class paper, report or other document that demonstrates your research and/or academic writing ability)